AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 This command is used to create a new VM instance for `xprofiler` to run with a given profile log directory GCS path.

+`xprofiler create` will return an error if the machine type given is not found in the provided zone.
+Note that the error message will include a `gcloud` command that can be used to determine a zone with the given machine type.

 Usage details:

 ```